Tarasadi

 Tarasadi is a city and municipality in Surat district in the Indian state of Gujarat.
-The town is located 45 km North-East of Surat on Surat-Mumbai highway near Kosamba.
+The town is located 45 km northeast of Surat on Surat-Mumbai highway near Kosamba.

 Geography

 The city is located at an average elevation of 12 metres (66 feet).

 Demographics

 As of 2001 India census, Tarasadi had a population of 19567.
 Males constitute 51% of the population and females 49%.
 Tarsadi has an average literacy rate of 74%, higher than the national average of 59.5%: male literacy is 81%, and female literacy is 63%.
 In Tarsadi, 14% of the population is under 6 years of age.

-Transport

-By road: Tarsadi is 2 km from Kosamba and 45 km from Surat.

-By air: Nearest airport is Surat which is 59 km from Tarsadi.

-By Trains: Tarsadi is 2 km from kosamba railway station.

-Geography

-BY ROAD-TARSADI is located Approx 45 km from SURAT CITY and 35 km from BHARUCH CITY.
-From NH 8.
-Kosmaba is about 4 km inside.